 - Give us your honest review

-Providing instructions to do a review alongside instructions to use your product is considered pretty low pressure.
+Providing instructions to write a review alongside instructions on using your product is considered low pressure.
 Be sure to avoid statements that encourage positive reviews.
-Everything has to be very basic, so using the term "honest review" appeals to Amazon's monitors.
+Everything has to be very bare, so using the term "honest review" appeals to Amazon's monitors.

 Choose A Marketing Priority